numiralofe/automation/commitApp_POC/Documentation/CommitAPP-scalability.md

 * **Ephemeral data services**

-For ephemeral data, is created per region a redis cache cluster that can accommodate non persistent data.
+For ephemeral data, its created per region a redis cache cluster that can accommodate non persistent data.